Suit: United States

+Eastern European

+In areas of Eastern Europe, western suit fashion is widely adopted alongside cultural variations that place greater emphasis on national identity, ornamentation, and historical symbolism.
+Examples include the Chokha in Georgia and the Caucasus region, and the Bocskai suit from Hungary.
+In Ukraine following the separation from the Soviet Union, embroidered Vyshyvanka shirts have become a popular expression of cultural heritage and adopted into both formal and casual attire.

+Latin American

+In Jamaica, the two piece Kariba suit is viewed as a replacement for the western European style suit as it is more comfortable clothing for the warm tropical climate.
+Similarly the Guayabera shirt popular in Latin America made of linen, silk, or cotton appropriate for hot and humid weather may be worn as formal or business wear in lieu of or with a suit jacket.

+Africa

+African suit fashion is characterized by the incorporation of African textiles having distinct colors and print patterns or embroidery.
+An alternate suit style includes the senator suit style originating from Nigeria which combines a tailored tunic top with matching trousers.

 East and South Asia

+Japanese men adopted the western suit of the British style following the Meiji restoration.
+By the end of the 20th century, the tailored suit had become associated with Japan's salaryman culture.
+Suits tailored in Japan are known for high quality craftsmanship and a fitted precision cut aesthetic.

 In 20th-century China, the Communist regime encouraged citizens to wear the Mao suit due to its egalitarian and utilitarian design.

 After the independence of India, there was a backlash against Western fashions due to their association with the previous colonialist regime.
 Instead, professional Indian men began wearing the five button Nehru suit, made from khadi to support the local textile industry.
 During the 1960s, these suits became fashionable among the British mod subculture due to their use by The Beatles.
 These made a brief comeback during the mid 2000s, but since 2010 they have been out of fashion in the West.